PhillHenry/accelerate_devops/hugo/content/blog/double_empathy_problem.md

 The idea behind it is simple.
 If people don't generally understand neurodivergent individuals then other neurodivergents shouldn't either.
 Twice the divergence, right?
 Except that *neurodivergent people tend to understand each other very well*.

 Now, it's worth mentioning at this point that I've not said which side (engineers or managers) are neurodivergent.
-You probably assumed I was inferring the engineers were the neurodivergent group.
+You probably assumed I was inferring it was the engineers.
 I don't blame you.
 I would.

 But the double empathy problem is about *mutual* misunderstanding.
 Neurodivergence can operate at all levels of an organisation.

-Interestingly, this challenged decades of accepted wisdom that framed empathy difficulties as common amongst autistic people.
+Interestingly, the double empathy problem challenged decades of accepted wisdom that framed empathy difficulties as common amongst autistic people.
-(Fun fact: a lot of this accepted wisdom was done by Simon Baron Cohen, cousin of comedian, Sacha).
+(Fun fact: a lot of this accepted wisdom was established by Simon Baron Cohen, cousin of comedian, Sacha).

 ![Neurodivergent!](/img/blog/ali_g_autistic.jpg)